config-i1/smooth/README.md

 6. auto.ssarima - selection between different State-Space ARIMA models.
 7. sim.es - simulation of data using ETS framework with a predefined (or random) smoothing parameters and initial values.
 8. sma - Simple Moving Average in state-space form.
 9. iss - Intermittent data state-space model.
-This function models the part with data occurrences using one of three methods.
+This function models the part with data occurrences using one of three methods: Croston's, TSB and fixed probability.

 Future works: